Leave this site

 As a PCSO, you will not have powers of arrest and will not have to carry out the more complex and high-risk tasks that police officers perform, however you will still carry a lot of responsibility, and play a critical role in helping to reduce crime and provide reassurance to our communities.

-Students on the programme split their time between classroom based academic study and the workplace; working towards gaining the qualification from Skills for Justice.
-Initial training will last 16 weeks.
+Students on the programme split their time between classroom based academic study and the workplace, working towards gaining the qualification from Skills for Justice Awards.
+Initial training (‘off the job’ classroom-based learning) will last 16 weeks.
 It will consist of an induction period, classroom- based learning sessions and two-week period out in a nominated area plus a week’s holiday (week 10).
-You will then enter a 6-week tutored phase with an experienced PCSO and/or Police Officer and upon completion of training at week 22 into your programme, you'll be awarded independent patrol status and posted into your allocated area to commence your new career whilst gathering evidence towards the remainder of your diploma.
+Following this initial period, you will then enter a 6-week tutored phase with an experienced PCSO and/or Police Officer and upon completion of training at week 22 into your programme, you'll be awarded independent patrol status and posted into your allocated area to commence your new career whilst gathering evidence towards the remainder of your apprenticeship.

 During training, you’ll be paid your standard salary for approximately 36.5 hours per week, Monday - Friday between the hours of 8am and 6pm.
 Your shift pattern will be determined by the needs of the area you’re based in.